javierhf/api-documentation-showcase/docs/openweather/index.md

 **One Call API 3.0 data** is available in JSON, XML, or HTML format.

-{% hint style="warning" %}
+!!! warning "Dark Sky API users"
     If you are using Dark Sky API, check our easy-to-follow[ migration process.](https://openweathermap.org/darksky-openweather-3)
-{% endhint %}

 ### _API Keys and Default API Calls_